-The approach to modeling passenger vehicle transport is described here in a manner that is intentionally not specific to the MIT EPPA model.
-The goal is to provide an approach that can be easily adapted to a variety of CGE modeling environments.
-In instances where specific features of the EPPA model are involved, they will be explicitly described.
-The next three sub-sections provide a detailed description of the three-part modeling approach, working from top to bottom through the changes to the utility function described in Figure 1.
+described.
+The next three sub-sections provide a detailed description of the three-part modeling approach, working from top to bottom through the changes to the utility function described in Fig. 1.

-3.1 Development 1: Income Elasticity of Demand for Vehicle Travel in a CGE Framework
+3.1.
+Development 1: Income elasticity of demand for vehicle-miles traveled (VMT) in a CGE framework

 The objective of the first model development is to introduce an income elasticity of demand for vehicle transport services that differs by model region.
 In a CGE model the relationship between total household expenditures and spending on passenger vehicle transport is defined by an expenditure share, or the fraction of total expenditures devoted to services provided by passenger vehicles.
 Typically CGE models assume homothetic preferences, with the result that expenditure shares do not change as a function of income-in other words, the income elasticity of demand is equal to unity.
-For some goods-particularly goods that fulfill a basic need such as food, transport, or shelter-it is important to consider how this expenditure share will change as a function of income.
+For some goods - particularly goods that fulfill a basic need such as food, transport, or shelter - it is important to consider how this expenditure share will change as a function of income.
 Capturing this trend is important because in reality the expenditure share devoted to vehicle transport in a region is nonexistent or small when only a few households own vehicles, but grows as vehicle ownership comes within reach of an ever larger fraction of households.